fru/btld-template/literate/0-state.md

 Root override state:

-- item and index
-- maybe formatters
+- item, index & formatters are computed

-- get(path)
-- writable(path) -> parent, prop
-- get updatable: if(parent[prop]) parent[prop] = prop >= 0 ? [] : {};

-Frozen -> Thin layer of computable's -> Render

-- We do NOT make sure computable's don't have side effects!
 - Only mixins provide computable's
 - Separate from state (always on root level)
-- Does not support async
 - Frozen and cached
 - Cleared on state change or by mixins
-- item and index are computable's
 - Can access each other with just a simple get(path);

-Make writable more consistent: get('1') on {'1': 23} is undefined, as numbers only work on arrays.

-Conversely text keys only work on objects

-ComputableState + add computable -> new ComputableState
+TODO 5 !!!!!!! => How to change index but keep specialized CompState with formatters Use prototype chain?
+ComputableState + add computable -> Child ComputableState changes